maksmore/rsschool-cv/README.md

-# The link will leads you to my short personal CV-page
+# The link below will leads you to my short personal CV-page

 [My CV-page](https://maksmore.github.io/rsschool-cv/)